Two months after she moved in, Leaf still wakes aware that she’s in a dead girl’s bed, in a dead girl’s room, in a dead girl’s house.

 “Blue,” she says, and something in her tone makes everyone turn to her.
 “If you had the chance to catch one of the Stormbringers… and the alternative was to kill it.
 What would you do?”

 He’s silent a moment, everyone watching him.
 “I’ve thought about it before,” he admits.
 “If I’m being honest, I want them dead.
-But… it would be too big an advantage to give up, when going after the others.
-I’ve often thought that I don’t actually need to beat all three.
-Just getting Zapdos might be enough to take the other two down because of type advantage, though capturing any of them would be a big help against at least one of the others.
-And not just them.
+The thought of beating all three seems impossible, some days.
+But if we can capture one, how much easier would it be to take down the next two?
+Just getting Zapdos might be enough because of type advantage, but capturing any of them would be a big help against at least one of the others.
+And not just them.”
+He shrugs.
+“My priority is Kanto, but Johto has the Beasts.
 Could take them from region to region, hunting down the legendaries…”

 “And who would own them?”
 Lizzy asks, and her tone makes it clear she made the connection.